soduco/soduco.github.io/_posts/2023-03-24-article-humanistica.md

 ---
 layout: post
-title: "Article accepted for presentation at Humanistica 2023!"
+title: "Article accepted at Humanistica 2023!"
 tag: communication
 ---
 The article (in French) "Models and tools to publish metadata about geographic archival records and their derived data" has been accepted at the Humanistica 2023 conference.